slsu0424/slsu0424.github.io/_posts/2023-08-25-should-ai-replace-hospital-fax-machine.md

 There's nothing wrong with marginal improvements.
 Is it better to misdiagnose 1 patient or 1000 patients?
 A small error allows time to investigate and course correct.

-## A world-class AI doctor in your pocket: A pipe dream?
+## A world-class AI doctor in your pocket: Do I really want one?
 Good technology works seamlessly and increases productivity.
 Much like today's travel apps, it would be amazing to have a doctor that knows everything about me in the future.
 There are some models already out there that attempt this - Livongo by Teladoc, as an example.
 However, even if it has been covered insurance, I haven't really used it unless out of necessity.

-I fear that an AI doctor might sit as one of those unused apps on my phone.
+An AI doctor might sit as one of those unused apps on my phone.
 Most people can find a satisfactory answer to a medical question via an internet search, coupled with an in-person visit to the doctor's office.
 Would having an AI doctor change things for the better?
-Perhaps.
-In my mind, having a virtual doctor could not replace the dialogue I would like to have with a real human being.
+Maybe.
+However, having a virtual doctor could not replace the dialogue I would like to have with a real human being.

 However, I like the idea of AI enabling earlier diagnosis - this is one use case I believe will see more rapid adoption.

 ## Conclusion

 I appreciated this insightful and hopeful article for the future of healthcare.
 Perhaps with this new wave of AI, there is a renewed commitment by people and processes to enable a better healthcare experience for everyone.
-Finally, may we put that old fax machine to rest.
+Perhaps we can put that fax machine to rest.